 CAD develops as the blood vessels of the heart become narrowed or blocked.
 When fatty deposits called "plaques" collect along the artery walls, they slow the blood flow to the heart.

 This narrowing of the blood vessels often has no symptoms until it causes the coronary arteries to become so narrow that blood flow is decreased to parts of the heart, resulting in a type of chest pain called angina (or angina pectoris).

 If the blood vessel becomes completely blocked, the result is a heart attack.
 During a heart attack, a portion of the heart receives no blood and there is the possibility that the heart muscle will be damaged.

 Heart disease is the leading cause of death for both men and women in the United States, accounting for about one million deaths each year.
 Nearly half of all cardiac events (such as a heart attack) happen in people with no personal history of heart disease.
 About 85 percent of people who die as a result of heart disease are 65 or older.

 Many factors can contribute to the onset of coronary artery disease, which usually develops over time.
 Some of these can't be changed, such as a family history or increasing age.
 However, there is a lot you can do to reduce your risk of developing coronary artery disease.
 The lifestyle choices you make can go a long way to preventing heart disease.

 About 25 to 30 percent of patients with heart disease have no common symptoms.
 Often, the first signs of heart disease might be chest pains during exertion or a heart attack.
 Other symptoms include:

-At Group Health, our primary care doctors work with heart care experts to make sure patients receive the best care possible.
+At Kaiser Permanente, our primary care doctors work with heart care experts to make sure patients receive the best care possible.
 Along with your providers, we offer the support and resources to help you live a healthy life.